joseeden/joeden/docs/017-Version-Control-and-CICD/002-CICD/003-Jenkins-Labs/005-Setup-Ansible-and-Jenkins.md

 ## Lab Environment

-We are utilizing Amazon EC2 instances as our machines:
+In this lab, we have the following machines, and we will use a local computer (laptop) to connect to them.

 - jenkinsmaster

-You can opt for a virtual machine in your computer or you could also setup instances in the cloud.
-I prefer to utilize Amazon EC2 instances which is what I use in almost all of my labs.
+You can choose to set up a virtual machine on your computer or create instances in the cloud.
+In this case, EC2 instances are used.

 <div class='img-center'>